Skip to content

 MetricTypeLabelsDescription

-silo_broker_buffer_sizeGaugeshardNumber of tasks in the broker’s in-memory buffer
+silo_broker_buffer_sizeGaugeshard, task_groupNumber of tasks in the broker’s in-memory buffer per task group

 silo_broker_scan_duration_secondsHistogramshardDuration of broker task scanning operations